 We have shown in the paper that the confident-classifier almost always has OOD samples that produce high confidence outputs (in the contexts described earlier).
 We provided empirical evidence that favor using an explicit "reject" class instead.
 However, the ODD detection capabilities of a reject-classifier depend on the extent to which the generated OOD samples follow the low-density boundaries of in-distribution.
 We also propose a novel algorithm for generating "effective" OOD samples for training an n + 1-class classifier for OOD detection and the results for most of the experiments on gray-scale datasets are consistently better for our approach in comparisons to other methods compared.
-For future research, we would like to investigate its effectiveness on non-gray-scale datasets such as CIFAR and ImageNet.
+For future research, we would like to investigate its effectiveness on non-grayscale datasets such as CIFAR and TinyImageNet.
+However we would like to point out that the nullspace calculation for colored images is computationally quite expensive, hence requires a larger compute (refer appendix E).